Spread the love

 • Through the consistent cultivation of your mind, body, and soul, enlightenment will emerge.

-• Success on the outside is a byproduct of success on the inside.
-It always begins within.
+• Success on the outside is a byproduct of success on the inside,–It always begins within.

 The Fourth Principle is to LIVE WITH DISCIPLINE

-Three Key takeaways to remember:
+Here are three key takeaways to remember:

 The Fifth Principle is to RESPECT YOUR TIME

-Time slips through our hands like grains of sand, never to return.
-Writes Sharma.
-Those who use time wisely from an early age are rewarded with rich, productive, and satisfying lives.
+“Time slips through our hands like grains of sand, never to return,” writes Robin Sharma.
+Those who learn to use time wisely from an early age are often rewarded with rich, productive, and fulfilling lives.

 The Takeaway: